nimbleape/interview-task-selfie/README.md

 - 💾 **Local Storage Love:** Say cheese!
 Store your captivating selfies locally using the power of the `localforage` library and IndexedDB, ensuring your memories are safe and sound.

 - 📷 **Relive the Magic:** Revisit your previous selfies right from the app interface, and bask in the nostalgia of those picture-perfect moments.

-- 🗑️ **Delete with Deliberation:** Declutter your storage by effortlessly deleting any unwanted selfies.
-Simply use the "Delete" button next to each previous selfie to bid them farewell.

 ## How to Shine 🌟